MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 ### Build and Push

-A convenience command called `buildAndPush` allows for build and push of images to container registry in a single command.
+A convenience command called `buildAndPush` allows the build and push of images to a container registry in a single command.

 # [YAML](#tab/yaml)